 Florida law gives insurance companies great control over when and how you receive benefits.
 Because of this, the workers’ compensation process can be quite complicated.
 At our firm, you’ll receive the best legal advice as we can guide you through the entire legal process.

-Also, many insurance company will try to get you to settle your claim quickly or for a low amount.
+Also, many insurance companies will try to get you to settle your claim quickly or for a low amount.
 While often times it’s beneficial to settle, you want to make sure you’re not leaving anything out.
-Never agree to settle your case without speaking to one of our experience attorneys first!
+Never agree to settle your case without speaking to one of our experienced attorneys first!

 Have more questions?
 Our firm has the answers.
 Contact us today to request a free consultation.
-Based in Winter Park, we represent injured workers across Central Florida.
+Based in Winter Park, we represent injured workers in Orlando and throughout Central Florida.